estipollak/Downscaling-Near-Surface-Air-Temperature/README.md

 For more details, please refer to the article https://www.mdpi.com/2072-4292/16/8/1314:

 If you find this code useful for your research, please use the following citation:
-Blizer, Amit, Oren Glickman, and Itamar M. Lensky.
+Blizer Amit, Oren Glickman, and Itamar M. Lensky.
 2024.
 "Comparing ML Methods for Downscaling Near-Surface Air Temperature over the Eastern Mediterranean" Remote Sensing 16, no. 8: 1314. https://doi.org/10.3390/rs16081314